Advancing Rural, Regional Culture and Society

 The literary past and future of an Australian region

-Reading in the Mallee, led by Professor Emily Potter, is an Australian Research Council-funded project exploring the literary history of the Mallee region in collaboration with Mallee readers.
-Putting readers at its centre, the project investigates how reading in place generates diverse and new understandings of the region, its environment, community, history and future.
-The project creates vital spaces of sociality and connection through shared reading practices.
+Reading in the Mallee, an Australian Research Council-funded project, explores the literary history of the Mallee region in collaboration with Mallee readers.
+The project investigates how reading in place generates understanding of the region, its environment, community, history and future, and creates connection through shared reading practices.

 Media innovation and the civic future of Australia’s country press

-At a time when the future of news and public interest journalism are facing unprecedented challenges, this research project provides a comprehensive assessment of the civic value of small independent newspapers in rural, regional and suburban Australia.
-Led by Professor Kristy Hess, this project offers urgently needed evidence and strategies to rethink media innovation, inform industry practice and federal communication policy.
+At a time when the news and public interest journalism are facing unprecedented challenges, this research project provides a comprehensive assessment of the civic value of small independent newspapers in rural, regional and suburban Australia.
+The project offers evidence and strategies to rethink media innovation, inform industry practice and federal communication policy.

 Our partners